 2. Measure the length of each wall

-3. Measure the distance of the wall corner to the center of the window
+3. Measure the distance of the wall corner to the centre of the window

 This procedure is exactly the same as the one we just did in the previous step.
-In the floor plan in the first design of a kitchen you will see that the window is 58 1/2″ away from the wall to the center of the window.
-Designing a kitchen with clear measurements also makes it easier to build when the designing is done.
+In the floor plan in the first design of a kitchen you will see that the window is 58 1/2″ away from the wall to the centre of the window.
+Please print measurements clearly.

 Measure the height of the window by measuring the distance between the floor and the bottom of the window.
-The countertop height in a kitchen is normally 36″ but this measurement is not set in stone.
+The counter top height in a kitchen is normally 36″ so the dishwasher fits under counter and counter doesn’t cover window?

 Fill out our free quote form!